Course: Kinesiotherapy III - Cardiovascular rehabilitation

 unspecified

-Attendance and Participation in Class: The student is required to actively participate in class and complete all pre-assigned tasks and requirements.
+Attendance and Participation in Class: The student is required to actively participate in class, respond to short in-class questions and complete all pre-assigned tasks and requirements.
 Attendance is mandatory for 100% of the course sessions.
 Absences are allowed only for serious reasons, must be properly excused and must be compensated according to instructions.
-Credit Requirements: During the semester, the student will be asked quick questions to demonstrate knowledge of the previous lesson.
-At the end of the semester, the student will take a multiple-choice theory test covering the course material.
+Credit Requirements: -prepare and present an individual assignment focused on physiotherapy-related questionnaires and outcome measures relevant to given cardiovascular diagnosis (upload the presentation to Moodle for shared use by other students) -at the end of the semester, the student will take a multiple-choice theory test covering the course material.
 A minimum score of 70 % is required.
 Final Examination: Questions for the practical examination will be given in advance.
 All students have three attempts to pass the practical exam.

 Recommended literature

-DELISA, Joel A. (2005).
+• DELISA, Joel A. (2005).
 Physical medicine and rehabilitation: principles and practice.
-Philadelphia, Pennsylvania: Lippincott Williams & Wilkins.
+Philadelphia, Pennsylvania.